1909 Benavente earthquake: Earthquake

 The earthquake struck with an epicenter in the Alcochete municipality of Lisbon on 23 April at 17:39 GMT.
-In an study published in Seismological Research Letters, the earthquake had a moment magnitude of 6.0, while past estimates placed it at 6.6.
+In a study published in Seismological Research Letters, the earthquake had a moment magnitude of 6.0, while past estimates placed it at 6.6.
 It was the largest recorded crustal earthquake in the Iberian Peninsula during the 20th century.
 It was felt for 215,000 km2, a relatively large area for its magnitude.
 In comparison, the 1908 Messina earthquake which measured 7.2 had a felt area less than one third of that.

 A group of researchers analysed 29 seismograms of the earthquake from 13 seismic stations in Spain, France, Italy, Germany, the Netherlands and Sweden, and published their findings in Geophysical Journal International.
 Their analysis indicated that the earthquake was likely caused by reverse faulting along a buried northeast–southwest striking fault.
 No causative fault has been identified, although a possible candidate is a postulated northeast–southwest striking fault connecting the Vila Franca de Xira and Azambuja faults or the southern segment of the latter structure.
 The existence of the former structure has only been inferred from reflection seismology.
 Although surface fissures and sand volcanoes were observed in the ground, there were no documented surface ruptures from the earthquake.
 If surface ruptures were to occur, they were very likely small and may have been destroyed due to periodic flooding of the valley.